Wisconsin lawmakers at odds over Black History Month

-MADISON, Wis.
-(AP) — Wisconsin's Black lawmakers are feuding with one of their white colleagues after he proposed celebrating Black History Month by recognizing white abolitionists rather than letting them choose their own honorees.
+MADISON, Wis. — Black lawmakers are feuding with one of their white colleagues after he proposed celebrating Black History Month by recognizing white abolitionists rather than letting them choose their own honorees.

 This year, Rep. Scott Allen, a white Republican from Waukesha, introduced a resolution in December that would honor four slaves as well as six white Wisconsin abolitionists who helped slaves find freedom via the Underground Railroad.